morgwai/servlet-utils/README.md

 ## MAIN USER CLASSES

-For now just 1 class: a simple utility service that automatically pings and handles pongs from websocket connections: [WebsocketPingerService](src/main/java/pl/morgwai/base/servlet/utils/WebsocketPingerService.java)
+For now just 1 class: a simple utility service that automatically pings and handles pongs from websocket connections: [WebsocketPingerService](src/main/java/pl/morgwai/base/servlet/utils/WebsocketPingerService.java) (can be used both on a server and a client side).